augustss/verse-semantics/Book/docs/00_overview.md

 then { "condition met" } ese { "condition not met" }
 ```

-All these forms are semantically equivalent—they produce the same result.
+All these forms produce the same result.
 The choice between them is about readability and context.
 Use braces when working with existing brace-heavy code, indentation for cleaner vertical layouts, and inline forms for simple expressions.
 This flexibility lets you write code that reads naturally.